0xBreath/ca_backend/data/articles/What_Does_a_Solid_Self-Concept_Look_Like.md

-# A Solid Self-Concept Looks Like This
+# What Does a Solid Self-Concept Look Like?

 Here’s a great illustration of the difference between a solid self\-concept and a weak one.